 Each morning, Ra was said to be born again from his mother, the sky goddess, and his journey through the sky each day was believed to have a significant impact of the events on Earth.

-Furthermore, this journey was seen as a voyage across the skies that existed both above and below the Earth, and the trials and tribulations that he went through during these journeys form the basis of many Egyptian myths.
+Furthermore, this journey was seen as a voyage across the sky that existed both above and below the Earth, and the trials and tribulations that he went through during these journeys form the basis of many Egyptian myths.

 Over time, Ra was often combined with other gods so as to make them more important, and this lead to the creation of deities such as Amun-Ra and Atum-Ra.
 Many of these “super gods” became the most important gods in certain cults around Egypt, further showing the importance of the sun in Egyptian mythology.

-Seth was one of the five children conceived by Nut and Geb, making him one of the most important figures in the Ennead of Heliopolis.
+Seth the jackal headed god was one of the five children conceived by Nut and Geb, making him one of the most important figures in the Ennead of Heliopolis.
 However, unlike many of the other Egyptian gods, Seth frequently acted impulsively and in a destructive manner, which caused him to frequently be in poor standing with the other deities, putting him firmly in the role as the antagonist of the gods.
 However, the gods still relied on his strength to fend off monsters and other perils that threatened Ra’s daily voyage through the skies.

 Perhaps one of the most significant things Seth did was killing his brother Osiris.
 At first, this is seen as a bad thing, but then it leads to the birth of Horus, who was seen as the ruler of all Egypt and was embodied by all the Egyptian kings.